eksctl-io/eksctl/README.md

 You can also add any of these addons after you create a cluster with `eksctl addons install <addon>...`.

-## `eksctl` and GitOps
+## Manage EKS the GitOps way

 Just like `kubectl`, `eksclt` is aimed to be compliant with GitOps model, and can be used as part GitOps toolkit!

-For example, you can use `eksctl apply --cluster-config production-cluster.yaml`.
+For example, you can use `eksctl apply --cluster-config prod-cluster.yaml`.

-You can also use `eksctld`, which you'd normaly run aa controller inside of another cluster and manage multiple clusters.
+You can also use `eksctld`, which you'd normaly run aa controller inside of another cluster, you can manage multiple clusters this way.

 ## Current Design (prototype)